University Mission and Values

 The following characteristics represent the qualities, attitudes and values that students should possess by the time they have completed their studies at West Coast University.

 - Professionalism: Graduates should treat all patients and clients with respect and dignity.
-Graduates should always maintain and safeguard the confidentiality of every patient and client.
-Graduates should maintain a professional appearance and conduct themselves with professionalism at all times.
+They should also always maintain and safeguard the confidentiality of every patient and client.
+Maintaining a professional appearance and conduct themselves with professionalism is essential at all times.
 Graduates should understand the value of professional association affiliation.

-- Interprofessionalism: Graduates should be prepared as health professionals for working deliberatively in interprofessional teams and through interprofessional collaborative practice.
-Graduates should strive to develop a safe, patient-centered, and population-based health care system to achieve optimal health and wellness.
+- Interprofessionalism: Graduates should be prepared as health professionals to collaborate and work cohesively in interprofessional teams.
+They should strive to develop a safe, patient-centered, and population-based health care system to achieve optimal health and wellness.

-- Global Awareness: In addition to the commitment to local, state, regional, national, and public service, graduates should demonstrate an awareness and appreciation for international healthcare models and practices.
+- Global Awareness: In addition to the commitment to local, state, regional, national, and public service, graduates should demonstrate an awareness and appreciation for international healthcare models and practices, while also adhering to university values and goals.

 - Clinical Application: Graduates should be prepared to apply their clinical skills and knowledge in a variety of diverse settings, both global and local, to promote public health.
 Graduates should be able to adapt to a variety of clinical situations.